 Audit and Evaluation

 OMES prepares the CAFR each year.
-It is a complete financial report on all state financial operations, including sources and amounts of Money received by a government entity...., spending by function and agency, assets owned by the state and amounts the state owes to others.
+It is a complete report on all state financial operations, including sources and amounts of revenue, spending by function and agency, assets owned by the state and amounts the state owes to others.
 The report is prepared under national standards created by the Government Accounting Standards Board, so Oklahoma’s results can be compared fairly to those of any other government that uses these standards.
 The annual financial reports and the transactions leading to it are audited each year by the State Auditor and Inspector (SAI).
 This official is elected for a four-year term and manages a staff of accountants and auditors.
-They visit agencies during and after the The twelve-month budgetary year from July 1 to June 30.
-Fiscal years are identified by... to be sure laws, policies, and procedures have been followed, that internal controls exist to protect public assets, and that all financial activities are accounted for properly.
+They visit agencies during and after the fiscal year to be sure laws, policies, and procedures have been followed, that internal controls exist to protect public assets, and that all financial activities are accounted for properly.
 They follow Government Auditing Standards created by the federal government in this process.
 At the conclusion of their work, they produce an opinion (included in the CAFR) on whether the financial statements fairly present what actually happened during the year.

 The State Auditor and Inspector also prepares the single audit report each year.
 This is a required audit of all activities that involve federal grant money.
 Similar auditing techniques are used to ensure agencies are using federal money legally and appropriately, that any required state matching money is used and correctly reported, and that agencies have procedures in place to help make sure federal funds are handled and accounted for correctly.
 This process concludes with the annual single audit report, which totals the money spent under each federal grant program, recommends improvements in policies and procedures and reports on whether previous recommendations have been followed.